 Public transportation in Italy is operating.

 Restaurants in Italy are open, with health measures in place.
+A green certificate is required to dine indoors.

 Wearing face masks is required in enclosed public places and on public transportation.